FFY00/ffy00.github.io/content/blog/03-state-of-things-2024-04.rst

 I wanted to write this post to help clarify where I am with regards to my commitments, but also because I believe it would be helpful to talk about my struggles publicly.
-Mental health is a topic that is still unconfortable for many people, so I wanted to share my experience to help show people that might be going through a similar situation that they are not along.
+Mental health is a topic that is still uncomfortable for many people, so I wanted to share my experience to help show people that might be going through a similar situation that they are not along.
 I'm also hoping that maybe people who have gone through something similar may have some some